polysyllabic/chaos/docs/chaosConfigFiles.md

 the pattern implied by the names circle or eight_curve, applies_to should contain pairs of axis signals.

-This class of modifier accepts the `while` and `unless` keys as options, and if one of these is set, the signal will only be modified if the `while` condition is true or the `unless` condition is false.
+This class of modifier accepts the `while` key as an option, and if it is set, the signal will only be modified if the `while` condition is true.

 The following additional keys are recognized by this modifier type: